Sparen/ReitOS/CONTRIBUTING.md

 Window headers are 32 pixels tall and contain the minimize and close buttons as well as the title.

 In regards to interacting with Windows, clicking a Window should bring it to the foreground.
-Header dragging has yet to be implemented as of writing.

 # Writing an Application for ReitOS
 We will use `applications/reitos-sysinfo` for this section.